fillmember/rdtoy/README.md

 The goal of this project is to create an environment that you can play with reaction diffusion, and make animation out of it.

+If you have any feedback or question please don't hestitate to e-mail me at: fillmember [at] gmail.com

 ## Requirement

 - Latest Google Chrome
 - WebM
 - WebGL

+If you would like to have a huge canvas with realtime simulation.
+A decent computer is recommended.

 ## Notable Features

 - Environment map can be customed.
+Any image file that supported by the browser can be used as the environment map.
 You can even use a video for it.
 - Animation recorder.
 Encode and export WebM in your browser.
-- Fun random color scheme generator
+- Fun random color scheme generator.

 ## Credit